 Therefore, the acquiring firm must pay the company’s market cap to acquire all ownership in the company and the company’s net debt to agree to pay off the long-term and short-term debt, with the help of the acquired cash and cash equivalents.
 A simple equation for enterprise value is this:

 Again, market capitalization is the market value of a public company’s total outstanding shares.
 Total debt is the combined total short-term and long-term debt of the company.
 Cash and cash equivalents are the liquid assets on the company’s books.

 EBITDA stands for Earnings Before Interest, Tax, Depreciation, and Amortization.
-The lesser known term is amortization, which is the payments on assets or loans spread time.
+The lesser known term is amortization, which is the payments on assets or loans spread over time.
 EBITDA is important as it is a measure of profitability of a company.
 The value helps investors compare profitability between companies and analyze the companies.
 This value is very useful as it provides a raw and clear value of earnings as it removes extraneous factors such as interest, tax, depreciation, and amortization.
 EBITDA gained popularity from private equity investors because they used the value to determine whether or not companies could pay their debts in the near-future.